Get in touch

 I merged the two into a single page.
 The Popularity by Time chart shows request volume hour by hour so a manager can see that 3 PM to 5 PM is consistently the busiest window and staff accordingly.
 The Popularity by Department chart shows where requests are concentrated.
 For further analysis after a shift, managers can export the full report.

 My redesign became the foundation on which Dynamic CXS built and rebranded as Meerby.
-The employee-centered interface created the infrastructure for their dispatch system to scale across hundreds of stores.
+The employee-centred interface created the infrastructure for their dispatch system to scale across hundreds of stores.

 It shipped because the work was grounded in what employees actually needed.
 These were real solutions based on what employees told me, and not just features their competitors had.